Keren Tenenboim-Weinblatt (Chair)

-University of Denver: Tenure track positions in Digital Cultures (journalism emphasis) and Film Production, starting September 2019.
+University of Denver: Tenure track position in Film Production, starting September 2019.
 Application review begins October 1, 2018.

 California State University, Fullerton: The CSUF Department of Communications has five assistant/associate professor tenure-track positions open (review of applications will begin on September 24, 2018): Applied Communications Research (2 positions), Entertainment Industry Specialist, Journalism & Digital Media, and Public Relations.

 Emerson College: Two positions open: Assistant Professor in Digital Design and Assistant Professor/Associate Professor in Journalism Studies.
 The positions are open until filled and the review of applications will begin immediately.